Position

 Responsibilities:

-• Respond promptly and professionally to customer inquiries via phone, email, and live chat.
+• Respond promptly to customer inquiries via phone, email, and chat.

-• Resolve customer issues and complaints to their satisfaction.
+• Resolve customer issues and complaints in a professional and timely manner.

-• Maintain accurate and detailed records of customer interactions and transactions.
+• Maintain accurate records of customer interactions and transactions.

 Qualifications

-• Proven experience in a customer service role.
+• Proven experience as a Customer Care Specialist or similar role.

 Is becoming a Customer Care Specialist a good career path?